orchestral/toolkit-docs/testbench/troubleshooting.md

     RuntimeException: No supported encrypter found.
 The cipher and / or key length are invalid.

-This error would only occur if your test suite require usages of the encrypter.
+This error would only occur if your test suite requires the encrypter.
 To solve this you can add a dummy `APP_KEY` or use a specific key to your application/package `phpunit.xml`.

 ```xml
 <phpunit>